 Hello and welcome, thank you for visiting to my brand new site of Intarsia.co.uk.....
 Since 2006 I started making and soon thereafter selling Intarsia and now from 2012 i am back with more and a better looking site.

-With Intarsia.co.uk a great selection of patterns are made that are easy to understand, certainly not too expensive and fun to make.
-The patterns are ranging from mythical creatures, animals or flowers and so on.
+With Intarsia.co.uk I try to offer a great selection of patterns that are easy to understand, certainly not too expensive and fun to create.
+My patterns are ranging from mythical creatures, animals or flowers and so on.
 This site is updated regularly with new patterns from normal to certainly odd plans but always fun to make.

-All orders when purchased will be sent usually within 24 hours by email, when on vacation a big banner is on the frontpage of the site so that you know what's going on.
+All orders will be sent as soon as possible, when on vacation a big banner is on the front page of the site so that you know what's going on.

-Check out the free patterns that are available and the latest additions to the site which are the Cow, Owls and Candle & Holly.
+Check out the new free patterns that are available and the latest additions to the site which are the Moonmoth, Owls and Sailor Girl.

 Want a different size than stated???
 Send me an email after payment and i resize it to the size you want.… at no charge.